RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 ### Hashing Data Structures

-Python's dictionaries are implemented as hashing data structures, we can understand where these at a high-level with an analogy:
+Python's dictionaries are implemented as hashing data structures, we can understand these at a high-level with an analogy:

 A Python list is like having a single long bookshelf.
 When you buy a new book (append a new element to the list), you place it at the far end of the shelf, right after all the previous books.